Baby Poo: Your Ultimate Guide and Colour Chart

 What Can You Do About Constipation?

-• If your baby is eating solids, check that he or she is getting enough fibre.
-Prunes, apple and pears are great for constipation.
+• If your baby is eating solids, check that they’re getting enough fibre.
+Prunes, apples and pears are great for constipation.

 • If you don’t see any improvement in a day or two, talk to your doctor or health visitor.
 In some cases, your doctor may prescribe a laxative or examine your baby to rule out any underlying medical condition.